embrekmani/next-basis/README.md

 npm install
 ```

-_or to use as template for new repository_
+_or to use as template for new repository:_

 ```bash
 gh repo create project-name --template embrekmani/next-basis